Yaohan: Malaysia

+Following the chain's bankruptcy in 1997, all stores were replaced by Aktif Lifestyle Corporation Bhd in January 1998 and later Parkson in 2004.

 Singapore

+The Singapore branch of Yaohan was a joint venture of Yaohan Department Store Co, Ltd. and Development Bank of Singapore, Singapore Nomura Merchant Bank, Singmanex Pte Ltd and Tiger Pte Ltd. As of 1974, the branch had 550 staff; expanding to 1400 by 1979.
+The branch also owned the Yaohan trademark for Singapore, Malaysia and Brunei.

+Yaohan had two bakeries: one in Woodlands and in Jurong, opened in April 1980.
+Its subsidiary, Shin Mei Trading, exports locally made products such as candy, ivory products and garments.

-Its first store to open in Singapore in 1974 at Plaza Singapura revolutionised the grocery shopping experience in Singapore, and it quickly became a household name.
+One of the oldest Japanese retailers in Singapore, its first store in 1974 at Plaza Singapura revolutionised the grocery shopping experience in Singapore, and it quickly became a household name.
 Other stores were also opened in Thomson Plaza (1979), Bukit Timah (1982), Jurong (1983), and Parkway Parade (1983).
 The Jurong store was closed in 1989, and a new store planned at the IMM Shopping Mall was due to open in 1990.
 The sixth store was supposed to open in Kovan Shopping Centre in 1993.
 When the last store to cease operations in 1997 exited Singapore from Thomson Plaza, its staff were visibly moved and some were in tears.
 Also in operation in Singapore since 1985 was the Yaohan Best chain (a joint venture with Best Denki), specializing in electronics, which first opened in Yaohan's store space.

+In 1993, Yaohan Singapore was restructured with its retail business moved to Yaohan Department Store Singapore and real estate moving to Exceltech.
+Its retail business would be listed in 1996.

+Brunei

+Yaohan expanded to Brunei with its first store at Abdul Razak Plaza opened on March 13, 1987.
+Over 40,000 customers visited the store on its first day of operations.
+Yaohan Brunei was a joint venture of Yaohan Department Store of Japan and Haji Awang Abdul Hapidz, then-president of Malay Chamber of Commerce and Brunei National Chamber of Commerce and Industry.

 Thailand

 The first Yaohan store was opened in Thailand at Fortune Town, Ratchadaphisek Road, Bangkok in 1991 following by Future Park Bang Khae in 1994. (เยาฮัน) Withdrew during the year 1997 following financial crisis.